danpros/htmly/README.md

 Both Online or Offline
 ----------------------
-In addition by using the built-in editor in the admin panel, you can also write markdown files offline and then upload them (see naming convention below) into the `content/username/blog` folder (the `username` must match `YourUsername.ini` above).
+The built-in editor found in the admin panel, also provides you the ability to write to Markdown files offline by uploading them (see naming convention below) into the `content/username/blog` folder (the `username` must match `YourUsername.ini` above).

 For static pages you can upload it to the `content/static` folder.